gigasquid/gigasquid.github.io/source/_posts/2015-08-15-conversations-with-datomic.markdown

  :db/doc "Name of the Dog"
  :db.install/_attribute :db.part/db}
 ```
- This map is also considered a fact, that I call a  _datom_.
-This datom is about the schema, which is about the possible attributes that an entity, (like a dog), can have.
+ This map is a set of facts, (called _datoms_),  about an entity.
+In this
+ case, the entity is an attribute.
+Attributes, in turn, can be used to describe other entities, like a dog.
 I will explain the different parts to you.

 * `db/id` is the internal id of the fact.
-With `#db/id[:db.part/db]`, I will generate it for you, so you don't have to worry about it.
+With `(d/tempid :db.part/db)`, I will generate it for you, so you don't have to worry about it.
 * `db/ident` is the human readable reference for it.
 While I am fine just referring to the attribute by an id, humans prefer text.
 This says that you can refer to this attribute by the namespaced keyword `:dog/name`.
 * `db/valueType` tells me the type of the attribute.
 The dog's name is a string.
 * `db/cardinality` lets me know if there is a one-to-one relationship with the entity or not.
 In our case, a dog has only one name.